Pomax/browser-based-web-editor/README.md

 - Then, we'll need to switch Docker Desktop from using "docker-windows" to using "docker-linux" (i.e. _the thing everyone else uses_), so open Docker Desktop, go to the settings, go to "builders", click the "docker-linux" ⋮ menu and click "use".
 This will fail with an irrelevant API error.
 - Keep Docker Desktop open, and open a cmd prompt with admin rights, cd to `C:\Program Files\Docker\Docker` and then run `DockerCLI.exe -SwitchDaemon`.
-- Once that's done, close the command prompt, WSL, and quit (really quit, not close-and-minimize) Docker Desktop.
+- Once that's done, close the command prompt, exit WSL, and quit (really quit, not close-and-minimize) Docker Desktop.
 - Reopen Docker Desktop.
 Check the builders.
 F'ing magic, it worked, it'll now use linux containers just like every other OS, which is what it should have been using in the first place.

+#### I already have Docker on Windows, using windows containers...

+I have no advice here.
+This is probably not going to work for you, but if you want to try it anyway and report back, awesome!

-## What's caddy?
+## What's Caddy?

 Caddy is a general purpose server (similar to Nginx) that automatically handles HTTPS, and lets us set up bindings for things like https://yourproject.app.localhost rather than having to use completely useless http://localhost:someport URLs (where the port number will change any time you restart the server).
 Installing it on Linux or Mac is relatively easy (tell your package manager to install it.
 Done), but Windows is (of course) a bit more work: